lizschley/number_six/scripts/documentation/update_process.md

 The normal create process for development is to use the scripts/batch_json_processor.py.
 This process will never run in production, however.
 In production we only load data retrieved from development, understanding the primary keys (automatically created ids) may be different.
 In order to test the production process, I created the run_as_prod parameter.
 It is fun and different to create data this way, but takes a meticulous touch.

 **important note** -->
-If you don't understand this, please read entire documeent.
+If you don't understand this, please read entire document.
 I wanted this at the top, because it could potentially be hard to recover from these problems.
 It is safer to use the normal update and create processes.
 The dangers are in running as prod in development.
 The problem won't exist in production, because there is no manual step to udate or create data.

-Here are the two two danger areas:
+Here are the three danger areas:
 1. If you want to pull existing data and over-write it to make new data, it is vital to make empty strings of the unique key (slug or guid).
 If you don't, the process could easiy over-write data you started with (identifies records with unique keys).
 2. If you create new data and associate it to other records using fake ids (see below for more details), it is totally necessary to make sure the file does not have any  existing associations with the fake ids.
 If you pull in data of the same record type that you are creating and that data has associated data with the same ids, you could associate the wrong records to your newly created ones.
 3. Also if you run Step One - the file created will have a date in the file name.
 The program will sort descending on that date, so keep that in mind, if you get confused.
 The order can make a difference for sure.
 It's better to run Step 1 again and cut and paste your updates (from the messed up file), rather than run against data that has been updated.